Kostas Gavroglu

 *It was mentioned, for the first time in a Greek work, that water consists of oxygen and hydrogen "as proven by Lavoisier" and that the atmospheric air is also made up of mainly two gases, oxygen and nitrogen.

-*In his description of combustion, Gazis noted that the remaining calx "cannot be explained by Stahl's chymical theory". *The translator emphasised the significance of a standard nomenclature for chemistry.
+*In his description of combustion, Gazis noted that the remaining calx "cannot be explained by Stahl's chymical theory".

 *For those interested to learn more, a bibliography was given of works which had not been translated (mainly French).
 These were Lavoisier's Traite Elementaire de Chymie; Fourcroy's Elements d'Histoire Naturelle et de Chymie; and Brisson's Traite Elementaire au Principes de Physique sones sur le Connaissances le plus certains tant Anciennes que Modernes et Confirmes par l'Experience.